It’s normal to feel like you never want to have sex again after giving birth.

 The main types of contraception are:

-- long-acting, reversible contraception (LARC), such as implants, intrauterine devices (IUD or the coil) and injections
+- long-acting, reversible contraception (LARC), such as implants, intrauterine devices (IUD or the coil) and injections.
+These are the most effective forms of contraception.

 - the pill (combined and progestogen-only)